tlenz88/ChIPPy/README.md

 # ChIPpipe
 ##
 This is a complete pipeline for ChIP-seq data analysis.
-Required packages are installed automatically.
+Most of the required packages are installed automatically.
 Pipeline can be started from any step, but specific files are required for the desired step.

 ## How do I organize my data?